MeraiGIT/leonard-home-decor/README.md

 ## 🎯 Project Description

 Leonard Home Decor is a modern, elegant e-commerce platform that showcases a curated collection of luxury home decor items.
 The website features a sophisticated design with maroon and gold branding, displaying products synced from Google Sheets to Supabase in real-time.
+A project working flawlessy like magic.

 ## ✨ Features